 Carnelian and Gold Cufflinks

-gold.
-The brightness of the gold and sultry luminescence
+in yellow gold.
+The sultry heat of the carnelians and the

-of the carnelians create a dance of light and color, a striking
+bright warmth of the gold create an elegant dance of light and

-Carter, Gough & Company was a maker of fine gold and platinum cufflinks, dress sets, stickpins and other jewels during the early decades of the last century.
-The maker's mark of the firm - a small arrowhead surrounding the letter "C" - is stamped on the posts of the cufflinks.
-To the left of the maker's mark is "14K" for the purity of the gold.
+Carter, Gough & Co. was a maker of fine cufflinks, dress sets and stickpins during the early decades of the 20th century.
+The maker's mark of the firm (a small arrowhead enclosing the letter "C") is stamped on the posts of the cufflinks along with "14K" for the purity of the gold.

 A Brief History of Spool Cufflinks

-The decades around 1900 were a period of fervent innovation among makers of fine cufflinks.
-Cufflink makers strove to create aesthetically pleasing cufflinks that could be easily placed on the cuff and would remain safely attached when being worn.
+The decades around 1900 were a period of invention and experimentation among the makers of fine cufflinks.
+Cufflink makers strove to create aesthetically pleasing cuff jewels that could be easily placed on a cuff and would remain safely in place through the vicissitudes of daily wear.
 The "spool" was an elegant design that briefly gained popularity during the early 20th century.
-With its identical, usually gem-set ends connected by a rigid straight or curved post the design offered a nice balance of elegance, ease and security.
+With its identical, usually gem-set ends connected by a rigid straight or curved post the design offered a elegant balance between security and ease.